Deutschlands MeisterKoch

 Deutschlands MeisterKoch (Germany's Master Chef) is a German cooking competition television show that was broadcast in 2010 by Sat.1.
 It is based on the original UK show MasterChef.
 The winner of the first season was Jessica from Saarbrücken.

 Due to low ratings the show was moved from its initial time slot on Friday evening to Saturday afternoon.
 It was not picked up for a second season.

+A new version of the program, under its original English title of MasterChef, is currently being broadcast on the sports channel Sport1.
+It is presented by Mike Süsser, Robin Pietsch and Felicitas Then.
+The winner of its 2025 season, which at times rated 0.0, was Tugba Bayraktar.